The Cost of Surrogacy in the UK

 - At least one IP must be biologically related to the child

-- At least one IP must live in the UK, Channel Islands or Isle of Man
+- At least one IP must be “domeciled” in the UK, Channel Islands or Isle of Man

 - The child must have his/her home with the Intended Parents

-- The surrogate mother and her husband must fully and freely consent to the order.
+- The surrogate and her husband must fully and freely consent to the order.

-Since April 2010, unmarried and same sex couples have been able to apply for a parental order.
+Single people, unmarried and same sex couples have been able to apply for a parental order if there is a biological connection with the baby.

-The term “reasonable expenses” is not clearly defined and often can include amounts up to £15,000 GBP ($20,000 USD).
-Although courts have been lenient as to what they consider “reasonable”, they will insist on exacting accounting of what was spent during the process and for what specific services.
+The term “reasonable expenses” is not clearly defined and often can include amounts up to £25,000 GBP ($32,000 USD).
+Although courts have been lenient as to what they consider “reasonable”, they will sometime insist on exacting accounting of what was spent during the process and for what specific services.